-A. If a player is injured and play is not stopped, any substitution must follow all of the substitution procedure as outlined in 1.3.1.
-Substitution procedure.

-B. Play must be stopped for an injury when a player in play is openly bleeding or is down and too injured to continue to play or substitute while play continues.

-i.
-Play should be stopped immediately if the injured player is obstructing gameplay or has a serious injury, including any non-superficial head injury. ii.
-If the injury is not serious and the player is not obstructing active gameplay, the head referee should allow play to continue until stopping play would not significantly advantage either team or play moves into the area of the injured player.

-C. If play is stopped and a player is injured:

-i.
-The injured player may leave the pitch to be replaced by a substitute.

-a.
-If play is stopped for a player's injury, that player must leave the pitch.

-b.
-If the injured player is openly bleeding, they must leave the pitch.

-1. The bleeding player is ineligible to return to play until receiving permission from an official, who must be satisfied that the bleeding has stopped.
+- A. If a player is injured and play is not stopped, any substitution must follow all of the substitution procedure as outlined in 1.3.1.
+Substitution procedure. - B. Play must be stopped for an injury when a player in play is openly bleeding or is down and too injured to continue to play or substitute while play continues. - i.
+Play should be stopped immediately if the injured player is obstructing gameplay or has a serious injury, including any non-superficial head injury. - ii.
+If the injury is not serious and the player is not obstructing active gameplay, the head referee should allow play to continue until stopping play would not significantly advantage either team or play moves into the area of the injured player. - C. If play is stopped and a player is injured: - i.
+The injured player may leave the pitch to be replaced by a substitute. - a.
+If play is stopped for a player's injury, that player must leave the pitch. - b.
+If the injured player is openly bleeding, they must leave the pitch. - 1.
+The bleeding player is ineligible to return to play until receiving permission from an official, who must be satisfied that the bleeding has stopped. - c.

-c.
 The injured player's broom is left on the field where they were when play was stopped.

-ii.
-Any injured player who leaves the pitch must be replaced by an eligible substitute.

-a.
-While play is stopped, the substitute replaces the player at the point indicated by the broom.

-b.
-If there is no eligible substitute that conforms to the gender maximum rule, a team may play a player down instead of substituting.

-1. If this would leave a position without at least one player, another player in play must change to the position and location of the injured player.

-c.
-If a player is forced, by rule, to leave the pitch for a non-severe injury and there is no eligible substitute, that player may take their broom and resume play at the boundary of their substitution area.

-D. A player may not feign an injury for any reason.
+- ii.
+Any injured player who leaves the pitch must be replaced by an eligible substitute. - a.
+While play is stopped, the substitute replaces the player at the point indicated by the broom. - b.
+The substitute is given possession of any ball that would have been possessed by the injured player upon the restart of play. - c.
+If a player is forced, by rule, to leave the pitch for a non-severe injury and there is no eligible substitute, that player may take their broom and resume play at the boundary of their substitution area. - D. A player may not feign an injury for any reason.

-• Penalty: yellow card-feigning an injury
+Penalty: yellow card-feigning an injury